AI Prompting in 2026: A Crash Course

 The general rule: lay out two options without hinting at preference, then ask for pros and cons of each.
 If you find yourself writing "isn't X true," stop and rewrite as "to what extent, if at all, is X true?"

 This concept is the cheap version of a much deeper skill.
-Part 0 Chapter 1 (Asking Better Questions) trains the deep version: how to formulate questions that surface what you do not already know.
+The Thinking in AI Era Crash Course trains the deep version: how to formulate questions that surface what you do not already know.
 The neutral-framing trick gets you 80% of the way there for everyday use.
-The chapter gets you the rest.
+The crash course gets you the rest.

 A non-software example.
 A founder asked AI: "I have a great business idea, mobile tie-dyeing for kids' birthday parties, critique it."
 The AI praised the idea warmly and listed reasons it might succeed.
 The founder then tried again with a rubric: "Analyze this idea objectively.
 For each of the following, score 1 to 10 and justify: (1) is there a real problem here, (2) is there a market willing to pay, (3) is there a competitive advantage, (4) what's the unit economics, (5) what are the top three reasons this fails."
 The same AI gave the idea 8 out of 100 and explained, in concrete terms, why the founder should rethink it.
 The first prompt was sycophancy bait.
 The second was an objective rubric.
 Same model, same idea, opposite verdicts.
 The difference was how the question was asked.

 The objective-rubric pattern.
-When you ask AI to evaluate something (a draft, a plan, an idea), ambiguous criteria collapse into "great work."
-Specific yes/no criteria force the AI to actually look.
+A rubric is just a list of specific things to check, each scored or answered separately.
+When you ask AI to evaluate something (a draft, a plan, an idea) without one, ambiguous criteria collapse into "great work."
+With one, specific criteria force the AI to actually look.
 Compare:

 7. The brainstorm-iterate loop